Here's Everything You Need to Know About the 2022 NBA Summer League

 When is the championship in the NBA Summer League?

-The Championship game is set for July 17th at 3 p.m.
+The championship game is set for July 17 at 3 p.m.
 ET.

 How can I watch the NBA Summer League?